 - Severe cravings for the substance

 These withdrawal symptoms develop when the body and mind try to adjust and function without the substance.
-The withdrawal phase of substance use recovery requires supportive intervention and medical care to considerably alleviate the symptoms of withdrawal.
-Understanding and getting ready for these symptoms can help patients and their support networks manage detox more effectively, laying a robust foundation for the subsequent recovery phases.
+The withdrawal phase of substance use recovery requires supportive intervention and medical care to alleviate the symptoms of withdrawal considerably.
+Understanding and preparing for these symptoms can help patients and their support networks manage detox more effectively, laying a robust foundation for subsequent recovery phases.

 The Duration of Detox